Giorgio Mammoliti: Toronto City Council

-Mayoral campaign
+Mayoral campaigns

 On January 5, 2010, Mammoliti filed his nomination papers at City Hall to run for mayor in the 2010 City of Toronto elections.
-He unveiled a platform that included building a floating casino, introducing a municipal lottery, reversing tax increases he had he previously voted for and creating a red light district for prostitution as well as an 11 pm curfew for children under the age of 14 and giving guns to by-law enforcement officers.
-He also promised budget cuts and intended to target the $40 million in annual city grants to arts, cultural and community groups but was opposed to cutting salaries for elected officials.
-He also called for cars to be banned from the Gardiner Expressway, converting the thoroughfare into a garden, and implementing road tolls.
+His platform included building a floating casino, introducing a municipal lottery, reversing tax increases he had he previously voted for, creating a red light district for prostitution, an 11pm curfew for children under the age of 14 and giving guns to by-law enforcement officers.
+He promised budget cuts, intending to target the $40 million in annual city grants to arts, cultural and community groups, but opposing cuts to salaries for elected officials.
+He called for cars to be banned from the Gardiner Expressway, converting the thoroughfare into a garden and implementing road tolls on other major routes.

-During his campaign, Mammoliti and fellow mayoral candidate and councillor Rob Ford co-sponsored a motion to deny city funding to the Toronto Gay Pride Parade if it didn't ban the group Queers Against Israeli Apartheid (QuAIA) from participating.
-Mammoliti also attended the 2010 Toronto Gay Pride Festival where he was shown in a YouTube video to be "stalking" the activity and presence of QuAIA with a video camera he held in the parade.

-After campaigning for six months without exceeding single digits in public opinion polls, Mammoliti announced his withdrawal from the contest on July 5, 2010 in order to run for re-election as a city councillor.
+After campaigning for six months without polling above single digits, Mammoliti announced his withdrawal from the contest on July 5, 2010, in order to run for re-election as a city councillor.

+In the spring of 2022, Mammoliti registered as a candidate for Mayor of Wasaga Beach in the 2022 Simcoe County municipal elections.
+His platform included lowering property taxes, improving municipal services and opposing the sale of beachfront property to developers.
+He placed third in the race with 2,363 votes.

+On March 15, 2023, Mammoliti announced his entry in the 2023 Toronto Mayoral By-Election race.
+On June 23, he suspended his campaign and announced his endorsement of Anthony Furey.
+As the voter list had been finalized May 26, Mammoliti's name remained on the ballot.
+He received 1,105 votes, finishing in 13th place.